melmanm/melmanm.github.io/_posts/2023-03-04-article7-auth0-destkop-application-authentication-with-system-browser.md

 ### Implementation considerations
 #### Redirect URI
 Proposed implementation arbitrary specifies redirect URI as `http://localhost:8888`.
-It can be considered as risky approach, since port `8888` is assumed not occupied by other process on client machine.
-In case this specific port is used by other process, authentication could not be performed.
+It can be considered risky to assume  port `8888` is not occupied by other process in application's target environment.
+In case port is already in use, authentication could not be performed.

-To mitigate this risk, implementation could verify if desired localhost port is not occupied.
+To mitigate this risk, implementation could verify, if desired port is not occupied.
 In case it is occupied, other port can be verified and eventually used i.e. `8889`.

 Note that all possible redirect URIs needs to be registered in Auth0 application settings.
 As for now Auth0 does not provide an option to specify redirect URI port using wildcard (i.e. `http://localhost:*`).
-However, it is possible to register multiple localhost redirect URIs, with a certain port range.
+However, it is possible to register multiple localhost redirect URIs with a certain port range.
 Application can try to find a free port within the registered range.

 #### HttpListener instance
 In presented example, `SystemBrowser` holds an instance of `HttpListener`.
-Before the instance is initialized, there is `_httpListener?.Abort();` executed to close and dispose existing `HttpListener` instance (if there is any).
+Before the instance is initialized, there is `_httpListener?.Abort();` executed, to close and dispose existing `HttpListener` instance (if there is any).
 This mechanism is intended for scenarios, where user initiates login, but does not complete it.
 In subsequent login attempt existing listener will be aborted first, before initializing new instance. `Abort()` causes `HttpListenerException` in original thread, so it needs to be handled properly.

 #### Timeout
 Presented example, for sake of simplicity, does not consider timeout. `BrowserOptions`, passed as input parameter, contains `public TimeSpan Timeout { get; set; }` property.
-Further implementation can abort `HttpListener`, if no request was captured within given timeout.
+If needed, `HttpListener` can be closed, if no request was captured within given timeout.